webplantmedia/wc-custom-post-types/readme.txt

 == Description ==

 Common custom post types with minimal configuration to be used with themes.
 Currently supports portfolio post type.

-See the shortcodes in action at [WordPress Canvas Shortcodes](http://wordpresscanvas.com/features/shortcodes/).

 ### Professional Support